syncfusion-content/ej2-charts-docs/ej2-javascript/chart/chart-print.md

 ### Exporting charts into separate page during the PDF export

-During the PDF export, you can export each chart as a separate page by setting the `exportToMultiplePage` parameter to **true**.
+During PDF export, set the `exportToMultiplePage` parameter to **true** to export each chart as a separate page.

 {% if page.publishingplatform == "typescript" %}